cheald/sd-webui-loractl/README.md

 ### Installation

 **⚠️ This extension only works with the Automatic1111 1.5RC or later.
-It is directly tied to the new network handling architecture.**
+It is directly tied to the new network handling architecture.
+It does not currently work with SD.Next, and will not unless SD.Next adopts the 1.5 extra network architecture.**

 In the Automatic1111 UI, go to Extensions, then "Install from URL" and enter